Narotam-Mishra/material-ui-learning/ReadMe.txt

 # A tabbed navigation layout can be created with just the core MUI components however the 'lab' package makes it easier.
 Tabs make it easy to explore and switch between different views.

 # For tabbed layout, we need to import four components, from core package we will import the 'Tab' component and other components 'TabContext', 'TabList' and 'TabPanel' from lab.

+## Lec 43 - Timeline (5:19)

+# The timeline component is used to display a list of events in chronological order.

+# For a timeline view we need to import six different components thar are TimelineItem, TimelineSeparator, TimelineConnector, TimelineContent, TimelineDot.

+# If we want to have content on both sides then we can make use of the 'TimelineOppositeContent' component.

+# In case if we are building transportation app and want to showcase timings for a train or a metro then this component is very helpful.

+## Lec 44 - Masonry (5:50)

+# The Masonry component maintains a list of content blocks with consistent width but differnet height and the contents are ordered by row